 - Sexual assault or abuse

 Help is out there

 Men and women in the LGBTQ community consume alcohol at different amounts and for different reasons.
-Women may be subjected to unique gender-based homophobia and sexual violence, which may create wounds and alcohol dependency.
+Women may be subjected to unique gender-based homophobia and sexual violence, which may create wounds that lead to an alcohol dependency.
 There is also significant variations of alcohol consumption between women in the LGBTQ community.
 For example, older lesbian women consume higher amounts of alcohol compared to younger lesbian and bisexual women.

 A recent study revealed 25% of bisexual women were heavy drinkers in 2009 compared to other members of the LGBTQ community.
-Heavy drinking was defined as 4 or 5 more drinks in 2 hours for women and 5 to 8 drinks for men.
+In this study, heavy drinking was defined as 4 or 5 more drinks in 2 hours for women and 5 to 8 drinks for men.
 Binge drinking can easily transition to alcohol dependency if the person drinking feels they need it during challenging life experiences.

 If drinking becomes a crutch to handle life’s challenges, that may signal the onset of alcohol addiction.
-Contact treatment professionals now to discover the best options for treatment for you.
+Those struggling with alcoholism in the LGBTQ community should contact treatment providers to discover options for treatment.

 Finding Support Today

 The road to recovery from alcohol addiction does not have to be difficult, lonely or embarrassing.
-If you or a family member is trapped in addiction and have co-occurring disorders, you can find support and medications you need.
-Treatment professionals will use their knowledge to connect you to LGBTQ-sensitive facilities.
-Achieve core change, and heal your life.
+If you or a family member are struggling with alcoholism in the LGBTQ community, you can find support and medications you need.
+Treatment providers will use their knowledge to connect you to LGBTQ-sensitive facilities.
+Contact a treatment provider, today.